Maxime-Favier/antallagi/README.md

 # ANTALLAGI
-just another boring website for a friend
+just another (with not much interest) website for a friend